ncatlab/nlab-content/pages/4/2/4/4/24424/content.md

 ##  Work in progress and projects

-1. _Extracting an $\mathbb{N}$-filtered differential modality from a differential modality._ Status on 13 February 2024: almost completely written, should be on the arXiv in a few days.
+1. _Extracting an $\mathbb{N}$-filtered differential modality from a differential modality._ Status on 16 April 2024: submitted to the ArXiv.

 2. _Relative differential categories:_ replace the monad with a relative monad in the definition of a differential category.
 Status on 13 February 2024: will finish to write this after the extracting paper.